Sep 13, 2024

 These attributes are shared by almost every successful person on earth.
 The problem is that they work against you when it comes to saving and investing your money.
 Why?
 Let’s look at each a little closer.

 But when it comes to investing, the mantra should be: “Don’t just do something, stand there!”
-Investing is a lot like planting grass and watching it grow (I planted grass a few years ago and it is painfully slow).
+Investing is a lot like planting grass and watching it grow.
 Or better yet, like planting a fruit or shade tree—it takes years to bear fruit, and decades to provide shade.
-To quote the best investor ever, “Somebody is sitting in the shade today because someone planted a tree a long time ago” (Warren Buffett).
+To quote the best investor ever, “Somebody is sitting in the shade today because someone planted a tree a long time ago.” – Warren Buffett

 Successful investors are patient, even lazy (don’t believe me?
 Google: “lazy investor”).
 For more on this topic about lazy investors, check out this post titled: “What if Rip Van Winkle Invested in the U.S. Stock Market?”
 Most doctors are trained to produce results now; they give a treatment, then follow up in a month or so.
 On the contrary with an investment portfolio; you build the portfolio, then follow up in a decade or so.

 In July of this year, I met with a client who had begun investing with our firm in April of this same year.
-After just under 3 months, he wanted to talk about the performance of his investment portfolio and what we were doing, including what changes we should make, to improve the returns.
-I kindly tried to tell him that this would be like unearthing a recently planted sapling to check the roots, asking, “where is the fruit?”
+After just under 3 months, he wanted to talk about the performance of his investment portfolio and what we were doing, including what changes we should make to improve the returns.
+I kindly tried to tell him that this would be like unearthing a recently planted sapling to check the roots while asking, “where is the fruit?”

 The best investors are lazy; this doesn’t come naturally to you.